asyncnavi/asyncnavi/README.md

-### Hi there 👋
+## Hi there 👋.

-- 🔭 I’m am Navraj and of 17.
-- </> I’ve been coding for past to year's.
-- 🤖 I’m a full stack developer.(React and Django)
+- I am a full stack developer and high school student.